 When it comes to jewelry, gold is my love language.
 So naturally, Gold School immediately caught my eye when it made it's debut last January.
 I own a beautiful pair of their tortoise shell earrings and they have easily become my favorite set in my jewelry box.
 Their earrings are handmade here in Pittsburgh and the brand strives to reinvent looks from the past.
-They've got some very groovy vibes going on and I am 100% here for it.

 WHERE TO FIND THEM: